riccardo-df/aggTrees/README.md

 ```

 ## Usage
-Please chek the package vignette for a short tutorial.
+Please check the package vignette for a short tutorial.

 ## References